The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/live-letter-reaper-explained.md

 **Shadow of Death / Whorl of Death(AoE)**

-* These abilities apply a 30s debuff to enemies that increase your damage done to them by 10%
+* These abilities apply a 30s debuff to enemies that increase your damage done to them by 10%.

-* * This only applies to your damage and not anyone else in your party
+  * This only applies to your damage and not anyone else in your party.
-* This debuff can stack up to 60s
+* This debuff can stack up to 60s.
-* If the target dies with the debuff, you will gain 10 Soul Gauge
+* If the target dies with the debuff, you will gain 10 Soul Gauge.
-* It apparently can be used during Lemure’s Shroud
+* It apparently can be used during Lemure’s Shroud.

 **Hell’s Egress and Hell’s Ingress**

-* These abilities share a cooldown
+* These abilities share a cooldown.
-* Both leave a portal where you start
+* Both leave a portal where you start.
-* Can be used during Lemure’s Shroud
+* Can be used during Lemure’s Shroud.
-* Egress teleports you back
+* Egress teleports you back.
-* Ingress teleports you forward
+* Ingress teleports you forward.
 * They both grant you the buff “Enhanced Harpe” for 15s.
-* The ability you didn’t click changes to a portal icon
+* The ability you didn’t click changes to a portal icon.

-* * Clicking portal icon will teleport you back to your previous location
+  * Clicking portal icon will teleport you back to your previous location.
-  * You have 10s to do this before it wears off
+  * You have 10s to do this before it wears off.

 **Harpe**

-* Ranged attack with a 1.3s cast time
+* Ranged attack with a 1.3s cast time.
-* Instant if used with “Enhanced Harpe”
+* Instant if used with “Enhanced Harpe.”
-* Can be used during Lemure’s Shroud
+* Can be used during Lemure’s Shroud.

 **Soul Sow**

 * Applies a permanent buff to you![](https://lh4.googleusercontent.com/LLaoeLlhkziP9NrjrfMlqB0v281SeXCcLBksuGDVX2hQA8Z19btlcB9swnr3sj5atHbbCIhIqq1LvwISQ4Q1xw2RdFshB_88BWfNktc8Y_kM9zj3tdH7xtRtuqNJ4wGUHKHfeWB-=s0)
-* Instant while out of combat
+* Instant while out of combat.
-* 5s cast time during combat
+* 5s cast time during combat.

 **Harvest Moon**

-* Consumes Soul Sow
+* Consumes Soul Sow.
-* Weapon skill that is instant and ranged
+* Weapon skill that is instant and ranged.
-* Decently strong ability
+* Decently strong ability.
-* Will be used once during a fight since you can precast it
+* Will be used once during a fight since you can precast it.
 * Can be used again in fights with long transitions that allow you to cast for 5s without losing uptime.

 **Arcane Crest**

-* Shield for 10% of your max health for 5s
+* Shield for 10% of your max health for 5s.
-* If shield is popped, gives you and all party members a regen for 15s
+* If shield is popped, gives you and all party members a regen for 15s.
-* 30s recast
+* 30s recast.

 Other usable abilities in Lemure’s Shroud: